lammarco/forceslinger/README.md

-## Welcome to ForceSlinger Lite!
+## Welcome to ForceSlinger!

 A mouse is strongly recommended to play this game.

-Controls: (Will be possible to configure in a future version)
+Controls: (Currently configurable in the downloadable, but the web version will be configurable in a future version)

 -a,d - left/right moving (applies a linear force as well as torque)